Graduate Students Traveling Abroad

-Graduate students traveling abroad on university-related travel are covered by the International Emergency Travel Insurance Policy purchased by the UMass system.
-This coverage is intended to provide the first line of service and protection to the university’s travelers but prior to traveling, employees should still contact their personal health insurance company to make certain they understand what additional coverage they may need and to maintain their primary insurance coverage.
-Please contact Andrea Drake for more information.
+UMass students, faculty and staff traveling abroad on university-related travel are covered by the International Emergency Travel Insurance Policy with ISOS purchased by the UMass system.
+This coverage is intended to provide the first line of service and protection to the university’s travelers for emergency or medically urgent situations abroad.
+Please see:

 Obtaining a Visa for Foreign Travel

 Visas are required for travel to many countries.
 Even countries where U.S. citizens may not normally require a visa, the purpose of travel and length of proposed stay may trigger a visa requirement.
 IPO cannot provide advice for individual travellers (unless you are a student on one of our approved study abroad programs or exchanges), however we have created these visa guidelines for general reference only.

 Export Control Compliance

 It is the responsibility of all campus community members to be familiar with and adhere to U.S. export controls.
 Export controls are laws and regulations that regulate and restrict the release of controlled items, such as critical technologies and equipment, technical data, software, and chemical and biological materials, and information and services to foreign nationals and foreign countries for reasons of national security and foreign policy.
 Export controls apply to all activities – not just sponsored research projects.
 If you have questions about the application of export controls to your travel, please contact the Office of Research Compliance at (413) 545-5283 or visit the Export Control website.